On choosing mixture components via non-local priors: Introduction

-The literature on criteria for choosing $k$ is too large to be covered here, instead the reader is referred to \cite{raftery,raftery3} and \cite{Richardson}.
-We review a few model-based criteria, as these are most closely related to our proposal and can be generically applied to any probability model.
-From a frequentist perspective the likelihood ratio test statistic between $\Mk$ and $\mathcal{M}_{k+1}$ may diverge as $n \rightarrow \infty$ when data truly arise from $\Mk$ unless restrictions on the parameter space or likelihood penalties are imposed (\cite{Gosh,Liu,chen}).
-As an alternative to testing one may consider selection criteria such as the Bayesian information criterion (BIC) or Akaike's information criterion (AIC).
-Although the formal BIC justification as an approximation to the Bayesian evidence \citep{Schwarz} is not valid for overfitted mixtures, it is nevertheless often adopted as a useful criterion to choose $k$ ({\it e.g.} \cite{raftery}).
-One issue with the BIC is that it ignores that $p(\by \mid \bvartheta,\Mk)$ has $k!$ maxima, causing a loss of sensitivity to detect truly present components.
-More importantly, the dimensionality penalty $p_k=\mbox{dim}(\Theta_k)$ used by the BIC is overly large for overfitted mixtures \citep{watanabe:2013}, again decreasing power.
+The literature on criteria to choose $k$ is too large to cover here, the reader is referred to \cite{Richardson}, \cite{raftery}, \cite{baudry2012combining} and \cite{gassiat2013consistent}.
+We review a few model-based criteria, as these are most closely related to our proposal and can be applied to any probability model.
+From a frequentist perspective the likelihood ratio test between $\Mk$ and $\mathcal{M}_{k+1}$ may diverge as $n \rightarrow \infty$ when data truly arise from $\Mk$ unless restrictions on the parameters or likelihood penalties are imposed (\cite{Gosh,Liu,chen}).
+As an alternative one may consider criteria such as the Bayesian information criterion (BIC), Akaike's information criterion (AIC), the integrated complete likelihood \citep{biernacki:2000} or the singular BIC (\cite{drton2017bayesian}, sBIC).
+Although the BIC justification as an approximation to the Bayesian evidence \citep{Schwarz} is not valid for overfitted mixtures, it is often adopted as a useful criterion \citep{raftery}.
+One issue is that the BIC ignores that $p(\by \mid \bvartheta_k,\Mk)$ has $k!$ maxima, causing a loss of sensitivity to detect truly present components.
+More importantly, the dimensionality penalty $p_k=\mbox{dim}(\Theta_k)$ used by the BIC is too large for overfitted mixtures \citep{watanabe:2013}, again decreasing power.
 These theoretical observations align with the empirical results we present here.
+The sBIC builds on \cite{watanabe:2009,watanabe:2013} to improve the BIC's asymptotic approximation of the integrated likelihood.
+In our results the sBIC over-penalized model complexity in some examples (albeit less so than the BIC) but under-penalized in others, where it gave similar results to the AIC.